OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-multi-column.md

 ---
 typeAlert: success
 ---
-Instead nesting many ShMultiColumns inside itself, do a combination with ShTwoColumns & ShColumn
+Instead nesting many ShMultiColumns inside itself, do a combination with ShTwoColumns & ShColumn inside of a ShMultiColumn
 ::

 #### Presentation
-This is the display format for the {{ $doc.constructorName }} constructor, designed to showcase what are its capabilities.
+This is the display format for the <b>{{ $doc.constructorName }}</b> constructor, designed to showcase what are its capabilities.
 The following example shows a basic example of the <b>{{ $doc.constructorName }}</b> component.
 It is used  to organise the content in three columns with two rows.
 >Note: The `border` around the <b>{{ $doc.constructorName }}</b> is just to highlight the area covered by the component.
 It is not displayed in the written example below.